-We have audited the accompanying financial statements of Inter-American Institute for Global Change Research -IAI ("the Institute"), which comprise the balance sheet as of June 30, 2017, and the related statements of operations and comprehensive operations, changes in net assets and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory notes.
+We have audited the financial statements of Inter-American Institute for Global Change Research - IAI (the "Institute"), which comprise the balance sheet as at June 30, 2020, and the related statements of operations and comprehensive operations, changes in net assets and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Inter-American Institute for Global Change Research - IAI as of June 30, 2017 and the results of its operations and its cash flows for the year then ended in accordance with generally accepted accounting principles in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Inter-American Institute for Global Change Research - IAI as of June 30,2020 and the results of its operations and its cash flows for the year then ended in accordance with generally accepted accounting principles in the United States of America.